 A Brief History

-I have been drawing ever since I could hold a pencil, with a particular fascination for contraptions and outlandish machines inspired by the Wacky Races cartoons I watched as a child.
-When I was old enough to use my father’s workshop, I began making my ideas a reality—crafting rat catchers, bubble machines, and shed-top turbines, to name a few.
+I’ve been drawing for as long as I could hold a pencil—usually elaborate contraptions and eccentric machines, heavily inspired by the Wacky Races cartoons I devoured as a child.
+Once I was old enough to use my father’s workshop, my doodles began to take shape in the real world.
+I built rat catchers, bubble machines, and even shed-top turbines—sometimes functional, sometimes purely for fun.

 First Creative Accolade

-Aged 8, I entered a national art competition sponsored by Kraft cheeses.
-I won my age category with an inventive 'Rude Goldberg style' drawing of a cheese factory.
-My prize was a visit to children's TV art icon, Tony Hart, at the BBC's Bristol studios.
+At eight years old, I entered a national art competition sponsored by Kraft cheeses.
+My “Rube Goldberg-style” drawing of a cheese factory won my age category and earned me a trip to meet children’s TV art hero Tony Hart at the BBC’s Bristol studios.

-After A Levels I attended the now defunct Gt.
-Yarmouth College of Art & Design, completing a foundation year before specialising in Graphic Design.
-My first job after leaving college was as a Junior Designer at Marks & Spencer's headquarters on Baker Street, London.
+After A Levels, I studied at the (now sadly defunct) Great Yarmouth College of Art & Design, completing a foundation year before specialising in Graphic Design.
+My first professional role was as a Junior Designer at Marks & Spencer’s headquarters on Baker Street, London.

 Blog to Books